-Analysis | Trump wants to compare the U.S. coronavirus problem to that in other countries.
-He may want to rethink that.
+Analysis | Trump says we’re doing better than ‘most other countries’ on coronavirus.
+Not even close.

+“You know, it’s not just this country; it’s many countries,” Trump told Chris Wallace on “Fox News Sunday.”
+“We don’t talk about it in the news.
+They don’t talk about Mexico and Brazil and still parts of Europe — which actually got hit sooner than us, so it’s a little ahead of us in that sense.
+But you take a look, why don’t they talk about Mexico?”

 He added in the Oval Office on Monday: “When you watch the news — the local news — and you see it, and it’s like all about the United States.
 They never like to talk about what’s going on in the world.
-But you look at Mexico, Brazil, many countries in Europe, many countries all over — Russia.
-Russia has a got a tremendous problem.
-What’s going on is terrible.
-It’s terrible.
-But this is a worldwide problem."
+But you look at Mexico, Brazil, many countries in Europe, many countries all over — Russia."

-The suggestion is that our situation isn’t so bad, when you look at the rest of the world.
+And he said in a tweet Tuesday morning, “You will never hear this on the Fake News concerning the China Virus, but by comparison to most other countries, who are suffering greatly, we are doing very well ...”

+But these comparisons don’t at all show what Trump suggests, and that last one -- the idea that “most other countries" are worse off -- is stunningly false.

+We’ve previously dealt with Trump’s claim that we have one of the best mortality rates in the world -- and repeatedly debunked it -- but what about the overall number of cases and deaths?

-But really, it is.
-One of the main comparisons used to illustrate the unique nature of the continued outbreak in the United States is a comparison with Europe.
+One of the main comparisons used to illustrate the grim nature of the continued outbreak in the United States is a comparison with Europe.
 Here’s how we compare with both the European Union and all of Europe on confirmed coronavirus cases per capita, using data from the University of Oxford’s Our World in Data:

 Trump has cast this as mostly a symptom of our superior testing, which isn’t accurate.
-But let’s look at his preferred metric: deaths.
-The difference is indeed less stark when you look at mortality.
+But let’s look at the metric he emphasized in the Wallace interview: deaths.
+The difference is indeed less stark when you look at per capita mortality.
 But even then, the United States is about five times as bad as Europe and 10 times worse off than the E.U.

 Trump’s point about Europe’s outbreak having started sooner makes some sense.
 But if you align the trends to begin when a certain number of per capita deaths were reached in each place — rather than on the same date — we still peaked higher than Europe and are well above where it was at the same juncture in the outbreak.